rajinder-yadav/dm-css/README.md

 - The supported values range is from 0 to 7.

 A value of "0" (zero) indicates no border.
-You would use this to remove borders from a element that may already have borders.
+You would use it to remove borders from a element that may already have borders.

 __Mnemonic__: b = border